anura-engine/anura/README.md

 The default build type on every platform is Debug.

-Additionally on some platforms it is possible to also build the engine dynamically linked against the operating system provided libraries.
-The default build type on every platform is to use vcpkg to pull the dependencies in and to statically link those in into the resulting binary for the ease of distribution.
+The default build type is to link dynamically against OS provided libraries.

+A static build also exists for the following platforms:

+* Steam Linux Runtime "Medic"

 Anura is an old clunky beast with over a decade of history.
 It's currently (2023-08) spitting out a lot of compiler warnings on most platforms we